-FDOT EM uses the four phases of emergency management to help guide the program and its operations.
+FDOT Emergency Management utilizes the four standard phases to help guide the program and its operations.
 While specific tasks and needs will vary based on the emergency, the basic phases are always followed.

 These phases are not just for emergency managers — your family's emergency plan likely follows the same steps.